dannysophi17/portafolio-universo/README.md

 ### Description

-Interactive portfolio built with Next.js 15 and Three.js featuring a unique spatial navigation experience.
-Each portfolio section is represented by a 3D planet, creating an immersive and memorable interface.
-The project includes smooth animations, fully responsive design, and an integrated contact system with EmailJS.
+Interactive portfolio built with Next.js 15 and Three.js.
+It features a unique spatial navigation experience where each section is represented by a 3D planet.
+The project includes smooth animations, fully responsive design, and a contact system with EmailJS.

 ### Features

-- Interactive 3D Navigation: Navigable solar system with planets representing different sections
+- Interactive 3D Navigation: Navigable solar system with planets that represent different sections
 - Responsive Design: Optimized for mobile, tablet, and desktop
 - Smooth Animations: Fluid transitions between sections and visual effects
 - Mobile-First UX: Optimized experience for mobile devices
 - Contact Form: EmailJS integration for direct messaging
-- Tech Carousel: Auto-scroll showcasing technical skills
+- Tech Carousel: Auto-scroll that showcases technical skills
 - Dynamic Camera: Panoramic movement in universe view mode
 - Optimized Performance: Fast loading and 60fps animations